elenastagg/top-100-movies-app/README.md

 # Possible future features

-- The user can search for a friend with their eamil address
+- The user can search for a friend with their email address
 - The user can rank a movie / 100.
 - They can drag and drop movies in the list
 - They will be able to star a movie on someone elses list to add it to their 'watchlist'